The Complete Guide to Filling Out the FAFSA® as a Parent

 Either way, you need to add at least one college here to complete the form, and all colleges listed will get a copy of your family’s FAFSA® so that they can consider you for financial aid.
 Your child does not need to have already submitted a college admissions application to add a school to this list.

-Using the online FAFSA®, you can add a maximum of ten schools.
+Using the online FAFSA®, you can add a maximum of twenty schools.
 If your child ends up taking one or two off of their list and wants to swap in different schools, you can do that later.
 If they decide to only apply to half of their listed schools, that’s okay too.
-You won’t be penalized for having ten schools on this list and only applying to five.
+You won’t be penalized for having twenty schools on this list and only applying to five.

 In some states, the order in which you list the schools on your child’s FAFSA® could have some impact on their aid.
 In general, if you put your top-choice, in-state college as the first college you list, you should be fine.
 However, double-check the rules for your home state before you proceed.